George has done martial arts and Muay Thai boxing for over 12 years. He has expertise in exercise science, fitness, and nutrition.

 Bruises occur when you break small blood vessels underneath your skin.
 The dark marking of a bruise is actually blood.
 Small bruises that are not painful require no real attention, and you can continue training normally.
 Small bruises usually take 3 to 5 days to clear.

-For bruises that are larger and painful, you will want to take it easy and avoid contact to the area.
+For bruises that are larger and more painful, you will want to take it easy and avoid contact with the area.
 Icing your shin immediately after you sustain the injury will help to prevent bruising.
 The faster you can get ice on your shin injury, the more it will help.
 When you ice your shin, put a paper towel down first, do not put ice directly on your skin.
-Ice for 20 minutes, then remove and let sit for 1 hour.
+Ice for 20 minutes, then remove and let sit for one hour.
 Repeat as necessary.
-This will be helpful for the first couple days after sustaining the injury.
+This will be helpful for the first couple of days after sustaining the injury.

 If the bruising does not get better or is extremely painful, see a doctor.
 You may have a more serious injury.

 Shin Swelling and Hematomas

 Sometimes your shins will not only bruise, they will also swell or develop lumps known as hematomas.
 When you have swelling or hematomas, do not allow contact on your shins.
 Ice the area as described above until the swelling or hematoma subsides.
 Large hematomas can take as long as a month or two before they go down fully.
 Compresses with Epsom salt will also help swelling and hematomas.

 If the swelling or hematoma does not begin to go down or is extremely painful, see a doctor.
 This could mean you have a more serious underlying injury to your shin.

 Dit da jow is an ancient Chinese herbal rub.
 It prevents and alleviates bruises as well as swelling and hematomas.
 It can also help treat sore muscles or tendon/ligament injuries.
 Think of dit da jow as healing in a bottle.
 Chinese iron body practitioners used it to help with body conditioning.